-On a program employing traditional waterfall development, a Planning Package could be 6 to 12 months in duration or longer, and spans program events.
-On an Agile program, the Planning Package is typically much shorter in duration, as it aligns with the Cadence Release Duration.
+On a program employing traditional waterfall development, a Planning Package could be 6 to 12 months in duration or longer and span multiple program events.
+On an Agile program, the Planning Package is typically much shorter in duration, as it aligns with the Release duration.
 In this way, the strong planning rhythm offered by Agile enables Rolling Wave planning in traditional EVM to be taken to a new level of currency and accuracy, supported by Agile planning practices.
-[7]

-Each Sprint, within a Cadence Release, includes work activities for product development.
-Work performance for deliverables completed in past Sprints and Cadence Releases can be used to generate a team efficiency factor that can support the Feature ETC and EAC.
-Using the relative size of completed work, compared to future work is known and actual cost and schedule performance against past work is known, predictions can readily be performed for that future work.
-Note that, as in traditional EVM, changes in estimated work made as the program progresses are not changes in work scope; scope remains the same as described in the program baseline.
+Each Sprint within a Release includes work activities for product development.
+Work performance for deliverables completed in past Sprints and Releases can be used to generate a team efficiency factor that can support the Feature ETC and EAC.
+Predictions can be performed for future work base on the relative size of completed work, actual schedule performance and actual cost.
+Note that, consistent with EVM Policy, changes in estimated work made as the program progresses are not changes in work scope; scope remains the same as described in the program baseline.